Phil is a highly experienced browser of the internet, having logged many hours digging up obscure content for several seconds of amusement.

-This was the first time I saw what appeared to a collection of rearview mirrors, except something wasn't quite right… they weren't particularly reflective.
+This was the first time I saw what appeared to be a collection of rearview mirrors, except something wasn't quite right—they weren't particularly reflective.
 After asking the vendor for an explanation, they enthusiastically provided a demonstration of the functionality of this "mirror".
-If you haven't guessed already, it was not just any rearview mirror but was linked to two cameras; one a front-facing dashcam and the second a reversing camera.
-In addition to which the "mirror" featured GPS navigation.
+If you haven't guessed already, it was not just any rearview mirror but was linked to two cameras: one a front-facing dashcam and the second a reversing camera.
+In addition to this, the "mirror" featured GPS navigation.
 These days people are likely more familiar with this particular car gadget, but as I recently returned to the aforementioned "computer city" it made me ponder about what other car gadgets exist today.

-The fruits of my pondering, wandering (through markets), and not to mention trawling through AliExpress, Amazon, eBay, and Taobao are below.
-Some of these could be considered useful, others perhaps just a bit niche, the rest might just leave you confused wondering how and why they were ever invented.
-Never-the-less, here they are…12 Car Gadgets and Accessories You Probably Didn't Know Exist.
+The fruits of my pondering, wandering (through markets)—and not to mention trawling through AliExpress, Amazon, eBay, and Taobao—are below.
+Some of these could be considered useful, others perhaps just a bit niche, and the rest might just leave you confused wondering how and why they were ever invented.
+Nevertheless, here they are:

 Usually, I am a big fan of anything that brings multiple pieces of functionality together into a single unit.
 Which is why when I first saw this gadget which integrated a front-facing dashcam, rearview camera, and GPS navigation I thought that it was a pretty cool idea.